-If you or someone you love is suffering from illness anxiety disorder, call our 24/7 confidential helpline at immediately for guidance.
+If you or someone you love is suffering from illness anxiety disorder, call our 24/7 confidential helpline at 800-598-5053 (Who Answers?) immediately for guidance.
 Our caring addiction specialists will connect you or your loved one with nearby treatment centers that can help you successfully overcome illness anxiety disorder.

 Common Symptoms of Illness Anxiety Disorder

 Individuals with illness anxiety disorder are often more concerned about the health disorder from which they might be suffering than on the actual symptoms.
 They may check their bodies repeatedly for signs of illness, or visit their doctors excessively.
 These individuals often become scared or anxious when experiencing new bodily sensations.

 Illness anxiety disorder can cause those it affects to seek reassurance from friends, family, co-workers, and doctors about matters related to their health.
 The disorder can cause strain in relationships, and affect a person’s overall quality of life as a result.
 Sometimes, those with illness anxiety disorder avoid spending time with loved ones, and may even refrain from exercise for fear of becoming ill.

 Below are common symptoms of illness anxiety disorder: